 We have good news for all of you perpetual idealists!
 There is a way to capture that blissful vacation sensation without stepping foot outside your own home.
 The perfect nautical color palette conjures up the feeling of eternal summer.

-Designing your home using nautical shades is both trendy and timeless.
+Designing your home using nautical wall art and decor is both trendy and timeless.
 Typical nautical hues include royal blues and bright whites, but there are plenty of vivid accent colors you should explore.
 Read on to discover how to achieve a vibrant take on traditional nautical style.

 Shades from Under the Sea